Patent Foramen Ovale and Atrial Septal Defect

 Patent foramen ovale (PFO) and atrial septal defect (ASD) are congenital (present-at-birth)

-conditions of the heart.
-PFO occurs when there is a flap-like hole in the heart
+upper chamber of the heart).
+PFO is a flap-like hole in the inter-atrial septum

 PFOs are quite common, occurring in roughly one out of every four people.
-If no
+In most

 and ASD is the most common type.
 Some ASDs close on their own and require no treatment,